scg-unibe-ch/ese2016-team3/documentation/srs.md

 A logged in user can view and modify his alerts by choosing "Alerts" from the Profile drop-down menu.
 He can create a new alert by filling in the initial search criteria and clicking "Subscribe".
 Below where the user can create new alerts is "Your active alerts", where he can view a list of alerts in a table with type, city, radius, max price and a column "Action" with a button to delete the alert.

 If an alert is triggered, the user gets a message to his inbox in the application.
-The message is also sent to his mail account.
+The message is also sent to his email account.

 The application distinguishes between normal and premium users (see section 'User roles' below).